Greta Marie Carlos: Adult Drawing and Painting

 Mike Ericsson is an award winning graphic designer & illustrator with over forty years experience mostly in the Cleveland, Ohio area with American Greetings, Plus Mark, Those Characters From Cleveland, Joann Stores, Telarc Int., The Creative Group, ad agencies and studios.
 Mike had always done figurative paintings and pastel portraits concurrently.
 He has been exhibiting artwork and winning awards since the early seventies.
 Now he works full time in North Carolina as a fine artist painting in oils, pastels and watercolors.

-Tim Stiles: Youth Art
+Tim Stiles: Arts for All and Youth Art

 Tim has three Associate degrees in Applied Science in Architecture Technologies, Science in Civil Engineering Technologies, and Fine Arts which he was honored with the title ‘Graduate of the Year’.
 He earned a Bachelor of Fine Arts from Winthrop University, SC with a concentration in ceramics and painting.
 In 2011, he earned National Board Certification in Visual Arts.
 Tim started teaching at Gaston School of the Arts in 2008, and currently teaches General Art classes to students 2nd through 12th grads in the after school program and summer camps.
 He has been teaching in Gaston County Schools for 15 years and currently teaches art at Stuart Cramer High School.
 Tim has been married to his wife, Holly, for 14 years and they have 3 children ages 11, 7 and 2.
 Together they partner with Gaston County as foster parent and have been licensed since May 2014.
 Tim, a native of Gaston county, is proud to share his love of the Visual Arts to students of Gaston and surrounding counties.
 His goal for each student would be to create visual art that expresses their ideas and interests by experimenting and most importantly having fun throughout the process!